PSV-103

 CONCEPT:

-The purpose of a rest stop or aid station communicator is to provide constant contact between net control and the local rest stop or aid station official.
+A rest stop or aid station communicator provides constant contact between net control and the local rest stop or aid station official.
 Thus the amateur operator MUST remain in the immediate vicinity of the rest stop or aid station AT ALL TIMES.
+If you go to the restroom, notify the manager and net control.

-Because the rest stop/aid station is usually a central location, providing participants with supplies and or first aid, the communicator needs to always remain in contact with the site leader and be cognizant with site operations without interfering with normal operation.
+Because the rest stop/aid station is usually a central location, providing participants with supplies and or first aid, the communicator needs to always remain in contact with the site leader and be cognizant of site operations and especially of any incidents/emergencies without interfering with normal operation.

 Responsibilities/Duties: